facelessuser/HexViewer/readme.md

 <img src="http://dl.dropbox.com/u/342698/HexViewer/preview.png" border="0"/>

 # Installation
-- Download is available in Package Control or you can download directly and drop into your Sublime Text 2 packages directory (plugin folder must be named HexViewer)
+- Download is available in Package Control or you can download or clone directly and drop into your Sublime Text 2 packages directory (plugin folder must be named HexViewer)
 - You may need to restart Sublime Text 2 after installation

 # Features